distributethe6ix/70DaysOfServiceMesh/70DaysExercises/05-Observability in your Mesh.md

 - Services inside of the mesh

 Istio provides details around:
-- Metrics for latency, errors, traffic and saturation
+- Metrics for latency, errors, traffic and saturation (LETS)
 - Distributed tracing for spans to understand request flows
 - Access logs, to determine source/destination metadata of requests.